briandonaghey21/AI-Spotify-Recommendation-System/README.md

 As I've been creating this project, something interesting I noticed is that openAI really seems to struggle when it comes to asking for song recommendations as it often recommends songs that don't exist.
 This proeject solved this issue

+### Warning: Generation takes a while when the API hasn't been called for a while due to the server its deployed on.

 ### TODO
 - Create a spotify playlist and send them a link